genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 #### deleteWhere

-If you use the `deleteWhere` command, it will delete all records in the selected table that matches the specified criteria.
-After the confirmation, it will prompt all the records that have been deleted.
+The `deleteWhere` command finds all records that match the specified criteria in the currently selected table.
+Before deleting, it asks you to confirm the deletion.

-Here is an example of how to use `deleteWhere`.
-In this example, we are deleting all records in **TRADE** table with **QUANTITY** values grater than 100.
+In the example below, the currently selected table is **TRADE**.
+We delete all records that have a **QUANTITY** value greater than 100.

 ```javascript
 DbMon:TRADE>writeMode